Delhi violence: Activist Umar Khalid says several incidents attributed to him are not acts of terror

 Citizenship Amendment Act provides an expedited path to Indian citizenship for Hindu, Sikh, Buddhist, Jain, Parsi, and Christian religious minorities from Afghanistan, Bangladesh, and Pakistan.
 Muslims have been excluded from the ambit of the law.

-“The protests were against an unjust law,” Pais said, adding that the demonstrators perpetrating violence.
+“The protests were against an unjust law,” Pais said, adding that the demonstrators were not perpetrating violence.

-Justice Mridul asked Pais if residents of the areas, where the protests took place, had become insecure.
+Justice Mridul asked Pais if residents of the areas where the protests took place had become insecure.
 The advocate said that the chargesheet did not have details on the fear of residents.

 ‘No connection between Khalid, Sharjeel Imam’